hexbatch/apple-core/gokabam-layers/gk-layers/inventory.md

 # Inventory
 Items in a store for sale, goods need not be physical or even real

-Inventory is a set of one or more tokens, or token pools, that has a set of lot templates (not lots yet, but has the ingredients for them)
+Inventory is a set of one or more elements, or element pools, that has a set of lot templates (not lots yet, but has the ingredients for them)

 The inventory has attributes, like media and text, to show what it is about